Quantitative Bounds for Sorting-Based Permutation-Invariant Embeddings: Lipschitz Distortion Bounds

 \begin{proof} Let $\bfX, \bfY \in \bbR^{\nrows \times \ncolumns}$ be arbitrary but fixed with rows $(\bfx_i)_{i = 1}^\nrows, (\bfy_i)_{i = 1}^\nrows$, respectively, and let $(\bfa_k)_{k = 1}^\ntemplates$ denote the columns of $\bfA \in \bbR^{\ncolumns \times \ntemplates}$.
 Due to \eqref{eq:projectiveuniformity}, for each fixed $i,j$, there will be at most $m-1$ indices $k\in [D] $ for which

 does not hold.
 It follows that there will be less than or equal to $n^2(m-1)$ indices $k$ for which this inequality does not hold for some $i,j$.
 Let $J\subset [D]$ be the set of indices for which \eqref{eq:kij} \emph{does} hold for all $i,j$ simultaneously.
-Then the cardinality of this set is greater than or equal to $D-n^2(m-1) $, and we have for appropriate permutations $\sigma_1,\ldots,\sigma_D\in S_n$, that
+Then the cardinality of this set is greater than or equal to $D-n^2(m-1)$, and for appropriate permutations $\sigma_1,\ldots,\sigma_D\in S_n$, we have that

 Taking the root of this inequality yields the advertised result. \end{proof}